Kishan269565/Image-Editor-App-with-GUI-in-Python/README.md

  - Dropdowns for selecting transformations

  - Hoverable buttons for visual feedback

 ## 📸 GUI Overview

 The GUI is built using Tkinter and includes:

  - A canvas to preview images

-  -Buttons to Load, Save, Crop, and Exit
+ - Buttons to Load, Save, Crop, and Exit

  - Dropdowns and sliders to apply transformations

  - Live image updates on every interaction

 ## 🧪 Running the App

 Ensure you have Python installed.
 Then run: